TEALSK12/2nd-semester-introduction-to-computer-science/associated_reading_206b.md

 # Associated Reading 2.06b

-The in operator also works on lists.
+The in operator  works on lists.
 ```
 >>> cheeses = ['Cheddar', 'Edam', 'Gouda']
 >>> 'Edam' in cheeses